Theory of topological spin Josephson junctions: Abstract

 \section{Abstract}

-We study the spin transport through a 1D quantum Ising$\mid$XY$\mid$Ising spin link that emulates a topological superconducting$\mid$normal$\mid$superconducting structure via Jordan-Wigner (JW) transformation.
-We calculate, both analytically and numerically, the spectrum of spin Andreev bound states and the resulting $\mathbb{Z}_2$ fractional spin Josephson effect (JE) pertaining to emerging Majorana JW fermions.
+We study the spin transport through a 1D quantum Ising-XY-Ising spin link that emulates a topological superconducting-normal-superconducting structure via Jordan-Wigner (JW) transformation.
+We calculate, both analytically and numerically, the spectrum of spin Andreev bound states and the resulting $\mathbb{Z}_2$ fractional spin Josephson effect (JE) pertaining to the emerging Majorana JW fermions.
 Deep in the topological regime, we identify an effective time-reversal symmetry that leads to $\mathbb{Z}_4$ fractional spin JE in the \textit{presence} of interactions within the junction.
-Moreover, we uncover a hidden inversion time-reversal symmetry that it is showed to protect the $\mathbb{Z}_4$ periodicity in odd chain sites even in the \textit{absence} of interactions.
-We also analyze the entanglement between pairs of spins by evaluating the concurrence in the presence of spin currents and highlight the effects of the JW Majorana states.
-We propose to use a microwave cavity setup (cQED) for detecting the aforementioned JEs by dispersive readout methods and show that, surprisingly, the $\mathbb{Z}_2$ periodicity is immune to \textit{any} local magnetic perturbations.
+Moreover, we uncover a hidden inversion time-reversal symmetry that protects the $\mathbb{Z}_4$ periodicity in chains with an odd number of spins, even in the \textit{absence} of interactions.
+We also analyze the entanglement between pairs of spins by evaluating the concurrence in the presence of spin current and highlight the effects of the JW Majorana states.
+We propose to use a microwave cavity setup for detecting the aforementioned JEs by dispersive readout methods and show that, surprisingly, the $\mathbb{Z}_2$ periodicity is immune to \textit{any} local magnetic perturbations.
 Our results are relevant for a plethora of spin systems, such as trapped ions, photonic lattices, electron spins in quantum dots, or magnetic impurities on surfaces.